 Stinging insects are the worst.
 While you likely remember being stung by a bee or bit by a fire ant, you might be surprised to hear that these insects are on the lower end of the insect sting pain scale.
 In this article we’ll explore which insects have the most painful stings in the world, backed by research.

 Since pain is relative, how can we determine the most painful sting?
-Years ago, an entomologist named Justin Schmidt set out to improve this problem by creating a Schmidt Sting Pain Index based on his extensive research.
+Years ago, an entomologist named Justin Schmidt set out to solve this problem by creating the Schmidt Sting Pain Index based on his extensive research.
 He has been stung by hundreds of species over his career.
 His index is based on four levels, from least painful to most painful.
 Aside from this, he describes each sting in great detail to help show how much it truly hurts.